-Consumers and businesses are adding green roofs at a rapid pace.
+Consumers and businesses are adding green roofs to houses and buildings at a rapid pace.
 And the benefits are more impressive than you may think.

 Between 2020 and 2025, the green roof market is expected to grow at a CAGR of more than 14 percent, accelerating the sector to nearly $9 billion, as consumers and building owners seek out ways to make increase sustainability while reducing energy costs.

 “As people become more aware of the benefits of green roofs and living walls, there is definitely an increase in demand that increases year to year,” Gennaro Brooks-Church, Founder of Eco Brooklyn, told Ethos via email.